ansys/pyedb/doc/source/configuration/configuration_api_guide.rst

   active EDB session.
 It avoids the extra import and keeps calling conventions consistent.
 * **Call** ``edb.configuration.run(cfg)`` to load and apply in a single statement.
-Pass ``None`` (the default) to re-apply previously loaded data.
+Pass ``None`` (the default) to apply previously loaded data again.
 * **Prefer** ``TerminalInfo`` factory methods over hand-written terminal dictionaries.
 * **Build only the sections you need**: empty sections are omitted by ``EdbConfigBuilder.to_dict()`` so the serialized payload stays minimal.
-* **Persist to JSON / TOML** when you want a reviewed, version-controlled artifact that can be applied without a Python script.
+* **Persist to JSON / TOML** when you want a reviewed artifact kept in version control and applied without a Python script.
 * **Store reusable snippets** as plain Python functions that accept and return an ``EdbConfigBuilder``.
 Composing builders is straightforward.